futuregrid/manual/doc/source/hpc.rst

 Modules
 -------

+.. todo:: the list of useful modules is missing

 Resources in the FutureGrid HPC partitions have the Modules utility to let you dynamically control your environment.
 Modules allows you to load